Workflow & Reproducibility

 R

 to your query is basic but useful and often overlooked.
 Including the package name, if you’re using one, is another.
 Finally, what is it you want to do?
-For example “R dplyr create new variable based on value of another.” - Copy and pasting error messages is also helpful!
+For example “R dplyr create new variable based on value of another.”R

-and make sure to include areprex
+and make sure to include a reprex

-package for assistance with this!5
+package for assistance with this!1

 R